UHS Survivor Services

 - Weekly, bi-weekly, monthly or scheduled as needed

 - Our counseling is provided by highly trained victim advocates with Master’s degrees but is not mental health treatment

-- UHS Violence Prevention and Survivor Services does not have a session limit or cap on services for students
+- UHS Survivor Services does not have a session limit or cap on services for students

 - Support groups